NISEKO holidays

 Niseko is renowned for its deep powder snow, excellent terrain variety, and approachable slopes, making it an ideal destination for all skill levels.
 Here’s how the skiing stacks up for beginners, intermediates, and advanced skiers:

-Niseko for Beginners
+Is Niseko good for Beginners?

 Top spots: Annupuri and Hanazono are particularly praised for beginner terrain.
 Grand Hirafu and Niseko Village also offer quality gentle slopes.